-The UQ Poche Centre for Indigenous Health brings together Indigenous and health expertise across the University and works collaboratively with Indigenous community organisations and health providers to transform Aboriginal and Torres Strait Islander peoples' experiences of injustice and inequity in health and wellbeing.
-The UQ Poche Centre works in urban, regional and remote settings across Australia, and with other Indigenous peoples internationally.
-With a mandate to respond to challenges in Indigenous health, the UQ Poche Centre undertakes and facilitates a broad range of transdisciplinary research activities as well as developing a next generation of researchers to rise to the challenge of Indigenous health research.
+The UQ Poche Centre for Indigenous Health brings together Indigenous and health expertise across the University, and works collaboratively with Indigenous community organisations and health providers, on improving health outcomes for Aboriginal and Torres Strait Islander people.
+With a mandate to respond to challenges in urban Indigenous health, the Centre undertakes and facilitates a broad range of transdisciplinary research activities targeted at improving health outcomes.

-The UQ Poche Centre is governed by an Advisory Board consisting of the Director of the Centre plus representatives from the Faculty of Health and Behavioural Sciences, Faculty of Medicine, Office of the Pro-Vice Chancellor (Indigenous Engagement), founding community organisations, the IUIH, the Mater Hospital, the Poche family and the Poche Indigenous Health Network.
+The UQ Poche Centre is governed by an advisory board consisting of the Director of the UQ Poche Centre plus representatives from the Faculty of Health and Behavioural Sciences, Faculty of Medicine, Pro-Vice Chancellor (Indigenous Engagement) office, founding community organisations, the IUIH, the Mater Hospital, the Poche family and the Poche Indigenous Health Network.